submariner-io/submariner-website/src/content/contributing/code-review/_index.en.md

 This guide is meant to facilitate Submariner code review by sharing norms, best practices, and useful patterns.

 Submariner follows the [Kubernetes Code Review Guide][kube code review guide] wherever relevant.
-This guide collects the most important highlights of the K8s process and adds Submariner-specific extensions.
+This guide collects the most important highlights of the Kubernetes process and adds Submariner-specific extensions.

 ### Two non-author Committer approvals required